BRXLY/BRXLY/README.md

-- 👋 Hi, I’m @BRXLY
+- 👋 Hi, I’m a lazy human :)
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in sleeping zzzzzzzzzz
-- 🌱 I’m currently learning Python , C++ & Java script
+- 🌱 I’m currently learning basics :3
-- 💞️ I’m looking to collaborate on Microsoft
+- 💞️ I’m looking to collaborate with none :)
-- 📫 You can find me in TG t.me/MOHSIN_KABIR70
+- 📫 You can find me at home :)

 <!---
 BRXLY/BRXLY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.